-1. Non Redemption Rate

-This is based upon current and historical data
+1. Non Redemption Rate - This is based upon current and historical data

-2. Realisation Value

-This based upon either;

-- The anticipated price of the metal that will be received through the sale of the metal content via disposal through a bullion dealer. - The expected resale value of those jewellery items within the pledge that can be retailed through the branch network.

-3. Time taken to sell assets relating to loans in default

-This is based upon current and historical data
+- 2. Realisation Value This based upon either; - The anticipated price of the metal that will be received through the sale of the metal content via disposal through a bullion dealer. - The expected resale value of those jewellery items within the pledge that can be retailed through the branch network. - 3.
+Time taken to sell assets relating to loans in default This is based upon current and historical data

-See note 14 for further details on pawnbroking credit risk and provision values, including sensitivity.
+See note 14 for further details on pawnbroking credit risk and provision values, including sensitivity

-4. KEY SOURCES OF ESTIMATION UNCERTAINTY AND SIGNIFICANT ACCOUNTING JUDGEMENTS continued Impairment of property, plant and equipment, right-of-use assets and intangible assets estimate
+Impairment of property, plant and equipment, right-of-use assets and intangible assets estimate